iTwin/itwinjs-core/docs/bis/fundamentals/foundation/relationship-fundamentals.md

 </ECRelationshipClass>
 ```

-The ElementOwnsChildElements relationship defines the following constraints:
+The `ElementOwnsChildElements` relationship defines the following constraints:

-- The parent Element (Source) may own any number of child Elements (Target).
-Determined by the Target multiplicity.
+- The parent Element (Source) may own any number of child Elements (Target) determined by the Target multiplicity.

 - The parent Element controls the lifetime of the child Elements, so deleting the parent deletes the children.
 Determined by the relationship strength.
 NOTE: Direction is assumed to be from Source to Target because none is specified.

 - An Element may only have one parent.
 Determined by the Source multiplicity.

-Relationships that derive from ElementOwnsChildElements may make the following changes
+Relationships that derive from `ElementOwnsChildElements` may make the following changes:

 - Make the relationship mandatory for the parent by changing the target multiplicity to `(1..*)`.